DaveyMburu/predicting-vaccine-uptake-using-behavioral-and-background-data/README.md

 For a deeper look into how I went about the project, check out the [jupyter notebook](index.ipynb)

+For a slide presentation with simple non-technical words, check out the [presentation](presentation.pdf)

 Check the [images folder](./Images/) to see visualizations of how other features influence vaccine uptake

 You can reach out to me by sending an email: [daveygmburu@gmail.com](mailto:daveygmburu@gmail.com)